EngineersBox/Conduit/README.md

 # Conduit
 Structured metrics ingester based on JSON paths and destructuring patterns to produce Riemann events

+**TODO: REDO THIS ENTIRE DOC TO BE CONSISTENT WITH MORE EXPANSIVE ARCHITECTURE**

 ## Design Requirements

 TODO